-Summary of Impacts Potentially Significant Impact Less than Significant With Mitigation Incorporated Less than Significant Impact No Impact Would the project: a) Generate greenhouse gas emissions, either directly or ✓ indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy or regulation ✓ adopted for the purpose of reducing the emissions of greenhouse gases?
+Summary of Impacts Potentially Significant Impact Less than Significant With Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: · a) Generate greenhouse gas emissions, either directly or ✓ indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy or regulation ✓ adopted for the purpose of reducing the emissions of greenhouse gases?